StateX class topic

 Extend the capabilities of Flutter’s own State class.
 This class allows you to use a State Object Controller (SOC) to reliably call the State object's setState() function from outside its class — a very powerful capability!

 This class provides the initAsync() function to perform any asynchronous operations before displaying its contents.
 It also provides the dependOnInheritedWidget() function to assign a widget as a 'dependency' to the StateX's built-in InheritedWidget.
-It then uses its notifyClients() function to spontaneously rebuilt only those widgets that have changed.
+It then uses its notifyClients() function to spontaneously rebuilt only those widgets.
+Very powerful!

 Contents